peterbabulik/GalExpl3D/README.md

 **[Live Demo](https://peterbabulik.github.io/GalExpl3D/)**

+# GalExpl3D - A Gemini-Powered 3D Space Economy Simulation

+Welcome to GalExpl3D, an immersive browser-based space exploration, trading, and crafting game built with **Three.js** and powered by **Google's Gemini AI** for dynamic content generation.

+Inspired by the complex player-driven economies of games like EVE Online, this project demonstrates the power of modern web technologies to create a sophisticated simulation—all within a single HTML file.
+Pilot your ship in first-person, mine asteroids for valuable ore, refine those materials, and use them to manufacture everything from new ship modules to powerful battleships.
+Engage with AI-driven mission agents to earn your fortune and make your mark on the galaxy.

 ## Run Locally

 Follow these steps to set up and run a local instance of the GalExpl3D project.